Search waiting | Matsusada Precision

 What is Mass spectrometry?

 Mass Spectrometry (MS) is a powerful analytical technique used to determine the composition of a sample by measuring the mass-to-charge ratio (m/z) of its ions.
-This allows for the identification and quantification of atoms and molecules within the sample.
-To perform mass spectrometry, the object to be measured must be ionized, and the ions must be separated and detected.
-There are several types of ionization and mass separation methods.
-They are used according to the state of the object to be measured (solid, liquid, gas, etc.), the component to be measured (organic, inorganic, etc.), and the purpose of the measurement.
+This process allows for the identification and quantification of specific atoms and molecules.
+To perform mass spectrometry, the sample must first be ionized, after which the ions are separated and detected.
+Various ionization and mass separation methods exist, selected based on the sample's state (solid, liquid, or gas), composition (organic or inorganic), and the specific analytical goals.
+Due to its high sensitivity and versatility, MS is widely used in pharmaceuticals, environmental analysis, proteomics, and other advanced fields.

 Mass Spectrometry Instruments